 - Make sure that you have the terms and conditions of your offer clearly defined in writing (job duties, salary, bonuses and other benefits, starting date, work location and schedule, etc.).
 If a formal offer letter does not follow a verbal offer or if you need further clarification about the written terms, follow up with the employer immediately.

 - Do not hoard offers.
 If you are not interested in a particular offer at all, please let that employer know immediately.
 This gives the employer a chance to fill the position with another qualified Berkeley student who is genuinely interested in the opportunity.

-- Don’t be pressured by “exploding offers” (see definition below).
-The Career Center’s offer guidelines are intended to protect you from any undue pressure.
+- Don’t be pressured by “exploding offers”.
+The Berkeley Career Engagement’s offer guidelines are intended to protect you from any undue pressure.
 Notify the employer immediately if their offer does not conform to campus guidelines.

 - Understand that offers may not be negotiable, even in a competitive market.
 Be realistic about your expectations and conduct appropriate research before approaching an employer to discuss any terms or conditions of your offer.